-Fiscal 2014: The AIA emphasizes earnings and informed decision making with regard to the Company's operational and strategic goals.
+Fiscal 2015: The AIA emphasizes earnings and informed decision making with regard to the Company's operational and strategic goals.
 To integrate the goals of the AIA throughout the Company, the annual incentive program participation includes the top leaders of all of our business divisions.
-We believe this is necessary to align all managers throughout the organization with this incentive structure.
-The plan design requires the Company (excluding any amounts attributable to corporate) to have positive operating income, in order for any Annual Incentive Awards to be paid out.
-If the performance hurdle is met, then the bonus pool for all 2014 Annual Incentive Awards is funded at the maximum bonus opportunity level.
+We believe this is necessary in order to align managers throughout the organization with this incentive structure.
+The plan design requires the Company (excluding any amounts attributable to corporate) to have positive operating income in order for any Annual Incentive Awards to be paid out.
+If the performance hurdle is met, then the bonus pool for all 2015 Annual Incentive Awards is funded at the maximum bonus opportunity level.

-If funded, the Compensation Committee assesses performance against EBITDA before taking into account operational and strategic goals.
+If funded, the Compensation Committee will assess performance against the fiscal 2015 corporate scorecard weighted 100% on EBITDA, before taking into account operational and strategic goals.
 The Company set the performance expectations based on the forecasted results of the operating divisions and the projected markets for building products.